3 Technical Guidelines

 • Choose “blog” as a Subdirectory from the drop-down menu.

-• Choose an Archetype, Rmd or md, from the drop-down menu.
+• Choose an Archetype, Rmd or qmd or md, from the drop-down menu.

 • Also choose the correct Format: .Rmd if Rmd, Markdown (.md) if md.
 Never choose .RMarkdown.